VysotskiVadim/VysotskiVadim.blog/_posts/2023-05-21-pragmatic-programmer-book.markdown

 1. They invest regularly;
 2. They diversify;
-3. They balance portfolio between conservative low risk low reward and high risk high reward investments
+3. They balance portfolio between conservative low risk low reward and high risk high reward investments;
-4. They buy low and sell high
+4. They buy low and sell high.

 Do the same with knowledge.